Coloby/quartz_notes/quartz_content/PublicNotes/How I write notes.md

 - what?
 All of these are Patterns/Conventions I use in my notes

-- why...
+- why you don't...
-	- don't you use headings? - I hate them
+	- use headings? - I hate them
 		- strange behaviors when folding stuff
 		- takes too much brain power to make them (### = heading 3)
 		- Titles take space and time.
 Not very practical even if stylish